open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 }
 ```

-In order to be able to give your receiver access to it's settings the `Config`
+In order to be able to give your receiver access to its settings the `Config`
 struct must:

 - embed the